slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"The only thing more dangerous than ignorance is arrogance."
 -- Albert Einstein*
+> *"The quicker you want something, the easier you are to manipulate."
+-- Shane Parrish*

 - every snowflake is different but all snow is the same.
 -->